15 Best Small Towns in California (+ Things to Do There)

 St. Helena

-Take in the great outdoors at Moore Creek Park, where you can go wildlife watching, hiking, and biking along 15 miles of scenic trails.
+Take in the great outdoors at Moore Creek Park, where you can go wildlife-watching, hiking, and biking along 15 miles of scenic trails.

-Art lovers will certainly appreciate the urban art of local and national artists of the 20th and 21st centuries at the Christopher Hill Gallery.
+Art lovers will certainly appreciate the urban art of local and national artists of the 20th and 21st centuries at the Christopher Hill Gallery

-Ojai is another picturesque location on this list that will allow you to reconnect with nature, enjoy a laid-back vacation, and experience true bohemian vibes while wandering around charming downtown.
+Ojai is another picturesque location on this list that will allow you to reconnect with nature, enjoy a laid-back vacation, and experience true bohemian vibes while wandering around the charming downtown.

 Ojai